 Sara Harp Minter offers a variety of clubs for students.
 These organizations are designed to meet the interests of students and enhance the overall school program.
 Each year various clubs are offered for students.
-In past years, we have had chorus, SHMES Broadcast, Science Olympiad, Chorus, and Running Club.
+In past years, we have had chorus, SHMES Broadcast, Science Olympiad, Chorus, and Running, Orchestra, Kickball, Volleyball, Good News club, and more .
 Pay close attention to newsletters and announcements for up to date information.
+All clubs require signed parent/guardian permission in order to participate.
+Due to size of student body, it may be necessary to hold a lottery to determine those who participate in clubs were student interest exceeds club capacity.